q2a-projects/q2a-tag-descriptions/README.md

 3. In Q2A go to **Admin > Layout** add it's widget anywhere you want.
 4. Open any of your tags and click **edit description** in the position you choose in last step, then add content and save it.

+### Compatibility
+This plugin is tested with **Question2Answer 1.7 & 1.6** and should work with most older versions too.
 ___

 ## Authors